getsentry/craft/README.md

 artifacts to configured targets (for example, to GitHub and NPM in the case of Craft).

-- Be sure that your [CI config.](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#example-including-branches-and-tags) runs for `release/**` branches.

 ## Configuration File: `.craft.yml`

 Project configuration for `craft` is stored in `.craft.yml` configuration file,